foreveryone1/ObsidianNotes/1 notes/11 media/20230701 The water is up to our ears.md

 Han Byung-Chul has identified another, more insidious form of exploitation.
 Auto-exploitation, the exploitation of the self by the self is the exploitation of the 21st century.
 The individual is the centrepiece of allo-exploitation, and it is his self-imposed duty to maximise and optimise himself.
 The relationship between exploiter and exploited is a loop, although the extraction of value is performed by another.
 There is no external coercion behind the optimisation of the worker, he simply views himself as a project and measures his worth through his achievements.
 A coherent mass of conscious workers has no figure to rebel against; they are their own masters.
 Although their capitalist boss may have extracted value from them, he never forced them to work that hard or to hone themselves.
 Liberation is the freedom to "be the best, most productive, hardest working version of yourself".

 This system of cultural allo-exploitation is predicated upon the widespread acceptance of the individual as a project.
+Without a strong belief that